 Recommended article: Emergency water storage solutions

-Although it is not a very good space to store food long-term, it is a location that can be used to store your goods for a short period of time, until you move them to proper storage location.
+Although it is not a very good space to store food long-term, it is a location that can be used to store your goods for a short period of time, until you move them to a proper storage location.
 In most climates, the garage is exposed to temperature and humidity extremes.
 Unless it is very well insulated, you can’t store your food there for the long-term.
 You can use your garage to store other survival supplies and once you free some space, you will be able to move your food there.
 You also have to keep in mind that in a post-SHTF world, your garage will be targeted by those who scavenge for supplies.
 Therefore, it is recommended keeping there only the supplies you can live without.

 The space under the stairs

-Some people have a two story house and usually, the large storage space under the stairs remains unused.
+Some people have a two-story house and usually, the large storage space under the stairs remains unused.
 It is being closed off and they forget about it.
 If you hire a skilled carpenter, this space can be made accessible and transformed to serve your needs.
 It can be lined with shelves and used to store your emergency food.
 The space under the stairs can be used to store all sorts of things.
-I’ve seen some using it to hide their guns and many other sensitive things.
+I’ve seen some using it to hide their guns and many other sensitive items.
 However, if you live in a humid climate, a closed space like this one can become humid and you need to make sure you have a dehumidifier installed there.

 The space under the bed